Vegan Milk: Types, Benefits, and Brands

 Vegan milk, also known as plant milk, nut milk, and non-dairy milk, is a beverage that has been consumed for centuries in various parts of the world for a variety of reasons.
+(For a much deeper dive into what exctly is Vegan Milk, check out our blog - Vegan Milk: Types, Benefits, and Brands – Vegan Dukan.)
 Some choose to drink it due to health reasons such as an allergy to lactose or dairy milk while others drink it for the nutritional benefits it offers.
-Lately, however, as more of the world goes vegan, people have begun to realize the darker aspects of dairy such as the cruelty towards cows, the harm it causes to the environment as well as to an individual’s health.
-As a result, plant-based milk has skyrocketed in popularity with a wide assortment of types and flavors for everyone to choose from.
+Lately, however, as more of the world goes vegan, people have begun to realize the darker aspects of dairy such as the cruelty towards cows, and the harm it causes to the environment as well as to an individual’s health.
+As a result, plant-based milk has skyrocketed in popularity with a wide assortment of types and flavours for everyone to choose from.
 This article will address the following topics:

 Types of Vegan Milk

 Soy milk is great for cooking and baking.
-It can be used to replace cow’s milk in most recipes and is stable at high temperatures thus making it an ideal cooking ingredient when making sauces or savory dishes.
+It can be used to replace cow’s milk in most recipes and is stable at high temperatures thus making it an ideal cooking ingredient when making sauces or savoury dishes.
 It also goes great in teas and coffees and can even be foamed.
+If you too have heard that Soy Milk causes Breast Cancer, check out our blog - Soy Milk: Nutrition, Benefits, Myths And Sources – Vegan Dukan to find out whether that's a fact or a myth!

 - Cashew Milk: Cashew Milk is a more recent addition to plant milks.
 It is filled with heart-healthy unsaturated fats and may be beneficial for those who are diabetic and need to watch their carbohydrate consumption.
 This vegan milk has a very creamy consistency that works great in teas and coffees.
 It also works well when used during cooking and baking.